Tracking our progress for 2016-2017. For more:

 - Looking for Sakai Innovative Teaching Award nominees

-- Learning Technologies Advisory Council meeting February 14, 2017
+- Learning Technologies Advisory Council met February 14, 2017

 - OpenEdx pilot (Duke Extend) pilot wrapping up:

-- Presenting on Duke Extend at ITAC in February
+- Presented on Duke Extend at ITAC in February

-- Working with A&S, Divinity and Nursing to rollout ePortfolio tool (PebblePad);
+- Working with A&S, Divinity and Nursing to rollout ePortfolio tool (PebblePad).
+More on PebblePad and upcoming workshops for Spring

 - Continuing pilot of ‘in-video quizzing’ tool PlayPosit.